howtographql/howtographql/content/backend/graphql-js/6-authentication.md

 1. The next step is to compare the provided password with the one that is stored in the database.
 If the two don't match up, you're returning an error as well.
 1. In the end, you're returning `token` and `user` again.

-The implementation of both resolvers is relatively straighforward - nothing too surpring.
+The implementation of both resolvers is relatively straighforward - nothing too surprising.
 The only thing that's not clear right now is the hardcoded selection set containing only the `id` field.
 What happens if the incoming mutation requests more information about the `User`?

 ### Adding the `AuthPayload` resolver